 This week we had a paper published in The Art, Science, and Engineering of Programming, a new open access journal, entitled: An Analysis of Introductory Programming Courses at UK Universities.
-This paper is one of the outputs of a collaborative GW4 project led by James Davenport at the University of Bath, focusing on programming pedagogies and the effective teaching of software engineering at university level, and will be presented at <Programming> 2017 in Brussels next week.
+This paper is one of the outputs of a collaborative GW4 project led by James Davenport at the University of Bath, focusing on programming pedagogies and the effective teaching of software engineering at university level (with preliminary findings presented at CEP2017 in Durham in January), and will be presented at <Programming> 2017 in Brussels next week.

 The abstract of the paper is below; you can read the full paper (or download a PDF) online: